 Greensboro NC Child Custody Law

-Custody cases, because of the important rights and the high emotions involving the custody of minor children, often wind up in trial.
+have important aspects and the high emotions involving the custody of minor children, often wind up in a trial.
 While there is usually a mediation option, often the parties, each of whom is seeking custody, can’t agree.
 The case then proceeds into family court before a judge for a full trial on the merits.
 In all cases, the courts make their decisions based on “the best interests of the child”.

 There are many difficult aspects to child custody and law, as stated earlier; due to the contention and emotion that can be involved.
 However, if all parties can be agreeable to it, mediation can be a less costly and less stressful solution; in some cases.

 This is where one parent has ‘total’ custody

 of the child.
 This means they have legal and physical custody of the child.
 This usually also means that parent is allowed to make all the legal decisions for the child.

 This is the parent with whom the child or children legally live with

 The parent with legal custody is the one who makes the legal decisions